What are Essential Oils?

 Copaiba.
 Promotes overall wellness.
 Supports nearly every system in the body.
 Also a great skin oil.

 DiGize.
 Top oil for supporting the digestive system.
 Add two drops, along with a drop of peppermint, to water for a stimulating beverage.
 Take in a veggie capsule internally.
 Use with Essentialzyme at every meal to support a wellness regimen.
+It is certified in Canada Natural Health Product.

 R.C.
 Supports a healthy respiratory system.
 Diffuse for a comforting aroma.
 Contains eucalyptol.
 Rub on feet and chest.
 Encourages an atmosphere of comfort.